-The digital transformation in the Elecnor Group: processes, technology and people mature phase.
+Along these lines, the Elecnor Group has developed a transversal technological innovation process for management that is now in a mature phase.
 The main achievement consists of having brought the digital transformation within the company through an application implementation system, which is based on the collection of requirements with task forces (demand management), software development (in-house or with subcontractors or the purchase of licences) and evolutionary maintenance and measurement of application use (change management).